The Zombie | Frisky Business Ep. 2

 While d’Amore’s work process is largely dependent on the task at the hand, his general workflow demands an exchange of ideas, suggestions and considerations with clients once guidelines pertinent to the job are received.
 These guidelines are usually expected in the form of documents enlisting the various aspects and nuances of the role assigned.

 If a client’s requirements are simple, discussion is kept to a minimum and work begins almost immediately.
-In the case of jobs involving more professional figures and entire teams however, the artist prefers to check-in regularly with his progress, make more frequent enquiries with regards to his adopted direction of work, and to integrate his workflow with that of the group if possible.
+In the case of jobs involving more professional figures and entire teams, however, the artist prefers to check-in regularly with his progress, make more frequent inquiries with regards to his adopted direction of work, and to integrate his workflow with that of the group if possible.

 Animate CC meanwhile facilitates the development of character designs, environments, props, cutout & frame-by-frame animations, multimedia designs, user interfaces and sprite sheets, while Illustrator helps produce vector art.
-Spine 2D is further included for the generation of sprite animations.
+Spine 2D, 2DNima and Dragonbones are further included for the generation of sprite animations, alongside Moho for a more professional 2D animation toolset.

 All of d’Amore’s estimated rates are flexible, negotiable and subject to project size; revenue share agreements are also considered depending on a project’s goals and likelihood of being finished in the near future.